 This collection contains the correspondence of both Esther Cooper and James E. Jackson, James Jackson’s lectures, research notebooks, speeches, and writings (published and unpublished), subject files, correspondence, internal documents and printed ephemera pertaining to the Southern Negro Youth Congress and the periodical Freedomways.
 James E. Jackson and Esther Cooper Jackson, African American communists and civil rights activists, are best known for their role in founding and leading the Southern Negro Youth Congress (1937-48).

 As the “world’s newspaper of record,” The Times of London has covered all major international events from the French Revolution to the War in Iraq.
-The Times Digital Archive, 1785–2010 provides 221 years of this highly regarded resource to researchers of history, literature, culture, business, art and architecture, and more.
+The Times Digital Archive, 1785–2010 provides 225 years on both the research database and newspaper database.
 Every complete page of every issue is full-text searchable — every headline, article, editorial, announcement, image and advertisement.

 To test President John F. Kennedy’s commitment to civil rights, the Congress of Racial Equality (CORE) proposed a Journey of Reconciliation.
 The “Freedom Ride” had an interracial group boarding buses destined for the South.
 At rest stops, whites would go into blacks-only areas and vice versa.
 “I think all of us were prepared for as much violence as could be thrown at us,” said CORE director James Farmer.
 “We were prepared for the possibility of death.”
 This resource includes surveillance reports, chronologies, witness statements and more.